 The Tabata protocol has a number of advantages over classical training methods:

-• Efficiency for both general weight loss and drying.
-Due to the intensive work of the heart, your muscles do not have time to undergo serious, while fat becomes a more accessible source of energy before in conditions of lack of oxygen.
-But on drying, it is still recommended to combine it with classic strength training in order to minimize muscle loss as much as possible.
+• Effective for both general weight loss and drying.
+Thanks to the intense work of the heart, your muscles do not have time to undergo serious stress, while fat becomes a more accessible source of energy in conditions of lack of oxygen.
+But when cutting, it is still recommended to combine it with classical strength training in order to minimize muscle loss.

-• Minimum injury risk.
+• Minimal risk of injury.
 If you warm up and use the classic Tabata protocol, there is very little risk of injury.

-• Small training time.
+• Short training time.
 The Tabata protocol can be used separately from other workouts.
-The time of classes rarely exceeds 10-20 minutes, which allows you to give them a place even in an extremely busy schedule.
+Class time rarely exceeds 10-20 minutes, which allows you to find room for them even in an extremely busy schedule.

 • Allows you to prepare ligaments and tendons within the periodization system.
-The Tabata protocol allows you to train the heart, increase aerobic and anaerobic endurance, master the basic technique of workout exercises and at the same time tone muscle tissue.
+The Tabata protocol allows you to train your heart, increase aerobic and anaerobic endurance, master the basic technique of workout exercises, and at the same time tone muscle tissue.

 © Vadym - stock.adobe.com